samtron1412/docs/tech/it/it-term.md

 computing where a process **is perpetually denied** necessary resources to process its work (lack of needed resources).

+## Software regression

+- A software regression is a software bug that makes a feature stop functioning as intended after a certain event.
+- A software performance regression is a situation where the software still functions correctly, but performs slowly or uses more memory than before.

+### Testing

+- Regression testing

+### Types

+- Local: a change introduces a new bug in the changed module or component.
+- Remote: a change in one part of the software breaks functionality in another module or component.
+- Unmasked: a change unmasks (exposes) an already existing bug that had no effect before the change.

 # Computer Science

 ## Automata Theory